-Just yesterday, I was able to join 4 all-star PPCers to discuss different career journeys including the decision to head out on our own (for those who have started an agency or consultancy).
-After the call, Harry Makins on Twitter asked a follow-up question that got me thinking more about the difference between starting an agency in 2010 and 2022.
+I spoke to 4 all-star PPCers to discuss different career journeys including the decision to head out on our own (for those who have started an agency or consultancy).
+After the call, Harry Makins on Twitter asked a follow-up question that got me thinking more about the difference between starting an agency in 2010 and now.

 Oh, and one other important thing.
 Because these are my musings, I might be wrong.
 So listen to what I have to say, weigh it to determine whether the logic makes sense, then let me know if you see something in the industry that suggests otherwise.
 I’d love to keep learning too, with your help.

 3 Reasons Why Starting a Digital Marketing Agency in 2023 is HARDER Than Ever

 Reason #1: The Digital Marketing Space is More Crowded Than Ever.

 - In 2011, the year I started ZATO, there were 4400 digital ad agencies in the US.

 - In 2022, there will be 19,800 digital ad agencies in the US. (source)

 That doesn’t even include international agency growth that can service the US!